-Moderate, mitigated to Low: Potential health risk to U.S. personnel is Moderate during warmer months (typically March through November) when vector activity is highest.
-Mitigation measures reduced the risk to low.
+Low: Potential health risk to U.S. personnel is Low at this location during warmer months (typically March through November) when vector activity is highest.
 Mite-borne typhus is a significant cause of febrile illness in local populations with rural exposures in areas where the disease is endemic.
 Large outbreaks have occurred when non-indigenous personnel such as military forces enter areas with established local transmission.
 The disease is transmitted by the larval stage of trombiculid mites (chiggers), which are typically found in areas of grassy or scrubby vegetation, often in areas which have undergone clearing and regrowth.
 Habitats may include sandy beaches, mountain deserts, cultivated rice fields, and rain forests.
 Although data are insufficient to assess potential disease rates, attack rates can be very high (over 50%) in groups of personnel exposed to heavily infected "mite islands" in focal areas.
 The disease can cause debilitating febrile illness typically requiring 1 to 7 days of inpatient care, followed by return to duty.